Reduce manual effort and improve accuracy with automated tax data workflows in Bloomberg Tax Workpapers. See how it works.

 How can automation help me calculate the meals and entertainment deduction?

 One portion of preparing the M-1 is doing the calculation itself and putting it into a spreadsheet format.
-This can be done manually by inputting the GL account balances into an Excel spreadsheet and linking it to the trial balance.
+This can be done manually by inputting the general ledger account balances into an Excel spreadsheet and linking it to the trial balance.
 However, this manual data input is time consuming, introduces the potential for error, and needs to be updated line by line each year.

 With Bloomberg Tax Workpapers, the data transformation engine can save time and ensure you’re using the same data for all your calculations.